efronpaduansi/efronpaduansi/README.md

 ### Hi there I'm Efron Paduansi 👋

-- 🔭 I am a student of Informatics Engineering
-- 🌱 I’m currently learning PHP, LARAVEL FRAMEWORK & JAVA
-- 🤔 I love to share tutorials about Linux & Programming on my YouTube Channel & Blog
-- 📫 How to reach me ?
-Send your email to efronius@programmer.net or find me on Instagram @efronpaduansi
-- ⚡ Fun fact: I love Coffee & Milk
-- 🤔 How to ask me?
-Visit for more tutorials on Obrolan IT YouTube Channel
+I am a Junior Programmer from Indonesia.
+I like to write programs using Java and PHP.
+I'm currently focusing on Spring Framework, Laravel and Codeigniter.
+In the midst of my busy life, I actively share tutorials on YouTube and my personal blog.
+You can visit it at https://myefronius.blogspot.com.
+Oh yes, I am a user of a Linux-based operating system.
+Thank you!.
+Wanna chat?
+Send me on email efronius@programmer.net